alexchopoyhlu/tryhackme-cys-roadmap/Cyber_Security_Basics/careers_in_cyber.md

-# Careers in Cyber
+## Careers in Cyber

-## Key Takeaways

-- Cybersecurity is a wide field with roles like:
+---

+### Key Roles in Cybersecurity

+Here are some of the core career paths within the field:

-  - **Security Analyst**: Monitors, detects and responds to threats.
+- **Security Analyst**
-  - **Penetration Tester**: Ethically hacks systems to find vulnerabilities.
+  Monitors systems, analyzes logs, and responds to security threats in real time.
+Often the first line of defense in a Security Operations Center (SOC).

+- **Penetration Tester (Ethical Hacker)**
+  Simulates real-world attacks on systems, applications, and networks to identify vulnerabilities **before** malicious actors do.

-  - **Security Engineer**: Designs and implements secure systems.
+- **Security Engineer**

-## Recommended Skills
+  Designs, builds, and maintains secure infrastructure.
+Focuses on hardening systems and automating security controls.

+Other roles to explore:
+- Incident Responder
+- Threat Hunter
+- Governance, Risk, and Compliance (GRC) Specialist
-- Analytical thinking
+- Security Architect
-- Communication
+- Cloud Security Engineer
-- Problem-solving
+- Malware Analyst
-- Curiosity & continual learning

-## Insights

-- Certifications like CompTIA Security+, CEH, and OSCP can help.
-- Soft skills are just as important as technical ones.
+---

+### Recommended Skills

+Some key skills include:

+- **Analytical Thinking** – Ability to investigate, correlate data, and spot patterns.
+- **Communication** – Translating technical findings for non-technical audiences.
+- **Problem-Solving** – Thinking creatively under pressure during incidents.
+- **Curiosity & Continuous Learning** – Threats evolve, and so must we.

+---

+### Insights & Growth Tips

+- **Certifications** can boost your credibility and focus your learning:
+  - **CompTIA Security+** – Great entry point into the field.
+  - **CEH (Certified Ethical Hacker)** – Focuses on offensive security skills.
+  - **OSCP (Offensive Security Certified Professional)** – Highly respected for penetration testers.